Cecily Neville, Duchess of York: Duchess of York

-In 1424, when Cecily was eight years old, she was betrothed by her father to his thirteen-year-old ward, Richard Plantagenet, 3rd Duke of York.
+In 1424, when Cecily was eight years old, she was betrothed by her father to his thirteen-year-old ward and her second cousin, Richard Plantagenet, 3rd Duke of York.
+Marriage between noble wards and their guardian's children was very common practice in late Medieval England.

 Ralph Neville died in October 1425, bequeathing the wardship of Richard to his widow, Joan Beaufort.
 Cecily and Richard were married by October 1429.
 Their first child, Anne of York, was born in August 1439 in Northamptonshire.
 When Richard became a king's lieutenant and governor general of France in 1441 and moved to Rouen, Cecily moved with him.
 Their son Henry was born in February but died soon after.

 Their next son, the future King Edward IV, was born in Rouen on 28 April 1442 and immediately baptised privately in a small side chapel.
 He would later be accused of illegitimacy by his cousin, Richard Neville, 16th Earl of Warwick, and by his own brother, George, Duke of Clarence, a common method of discrediting political enemies.
 George and Warwick were in dispute with Edward at the time and seeking to overthrow him as king.
 The claims would later be dismissed.
 Nonetheless, some modern historians give serious consideration to the question, and use Edward's date of birth as supporting evidence: assuming Edward was not premature (there being no evidence either way), Richard of York would have been several days' march from Cecily at the time of conception and the baby's baptism was a simple and private affair, unlike that of his younger brother Edmund, Earl of Rutland, which was public and lavish.
 This is countered by other historians, however, who point out that Cecily's husband could easily, by the military conventions of the time, have returned briefly to Rouen, where Cecily was living at the time, while baptism conventions of the time meant that a low-key baptism would be more likely due to Richard of York's relatively low political standing at the time and fears for the baby's survival.
 If the difference in baptisms was to be taken as a disavowal of an otherwise acknowledged and cherished heir, it would not only be a humiliation of a wife Richard otherwise valued before and after Edward's birth, but also a personal and political humiliation.
 In any case, Richard acknowledged the baby as his own, which established legal paternity.